TalShwartz1/Gaussian_fusion/README.md

 > This project improves text-to-3D generation by introducing two key modifications to the Latent-NeRF framework by replacing the NeRF architecture with Gaussian Splatting, which has shown promise in novel view synthesis
 > Our experiments demonstrate significant improvements across multiple metrics:

--More detailed object generation
+- More detailed object generation
--Higher PSNR and SSIM scores
+- Higher PSNR and SSIM scores
--Clearer and sharper scenes with better multi-view consistency -Reduced visual artifacts
+- Clearer and sharper scenes with better multi-view consistency
+- Reduced visual artifacts
--More comprehensive viewing angles
+- More comprehensive viewing angles

 ## Results